zjaved1/SpyWithPi/README.md

     /bin/bash --login
 ```

 From inside chroot I compiled about 80 packages.
-I wrote a build script (`scripts/buildall.sh`) to automate this since doing it manually for each package would take forever.
+I asked AI to a build script (`scripts/buildall.sh`) to automate this since doing it manually for each package would take forever.

 ### Compiling the kernel